 - As a result, we will get the Sum of times of all rows in the table.

-3. Use a Shortcut Key to Autosum Time in Excel
+3. Use a Shortcut Key to Autosum Time

 This method is not so popular but useful when we need to autosome data in a column.
 Hence to illustrate this method, we have to transpose the timetable like this.